-You can apply for the right to deal with the tax credits of someone who can’t manage their own affairs, eg because they’re mentally incapable or severely disabled.
+You can apply for the right to deal with the tax credits of someone who cannot manage their own affairs, for example because they’re mentally incapable or severely disabled.

 This is called becoming an ‘appointee’.